To purchase a tool or

 Gold Coast Australia

-over 25 years, shaping them all different ways with a variety of tools and
+surfboards over 25 years, shaping them all different ways with a variety

-about the ability to log and reproduce favorite surfboards.
-Since receiving
+also stoked about the ability to log and reproduce favorite surfboards.

-my Shopbot and grasping its learning curve, the refinement and accuracy
+Since receiving my Shopbot and grasping its learning curve, the refinement

-of my product has given me a new understanding of how important CNC is to
+and accuracy of my product has given me a new understanding of how important

 I have two machines, a 48 and a 96 PRTalphas.
 The 96 is set up for surfboards, the boards are held down by adjustable pneumatic cups on lengths of precision extruded aluminum.
 I designed and made the holding system so I was very pleased when it did the job perfectly.
 One length of ally is for holding the blank while it cuts the bottom, the board is then turned over and placed onto the other length of ally.
 The alignment is critical and must match the previously cut bottom otherwise all the time spent on designing is wasted.
 The ShopBots consistent accuracy has out done any of the other more expensive computer shaping machines that I have personally shaped from.